 Posted at Nov 27, 2011 3:01:09 AM by Joey Wolff | Share

 Recently, Google has made a strong push to migrating their web analytics services users to the 'New' version.
 Over the next couple of months, we're going to review several new reports.
-Today, we're going to talk about Assisted Conversions and how they compare to the standard set of eCommerce reports previously provide in GA.
+Today, we're going to talk about Google Analytics Assisted Conversions and how they compare to the standard set of eCommerce reports previously provided in GA.

 Visited your website 3 weeks ago through a banner ad campaign that you're running.
 Then, he/she left your website without buying anything.

 1 week later, that same user came to your website by searching your company name and bought a $500 gold watch.

 In this scenario, the old GA eCommerce reporting (and new 'standard' eCommerce tracking report) would make it look like 'search engines' were responsible for a $500 sale.
 From a marketer's perspective, that kind of sucks!
 We may be sitting here thinking that the banner ad campaign was a waste of money cause we didn't break even on the media buy.
 Additionally, we'd inflate the value of our search marketing efforts, or more specifically, our brand name search marketing efforts.